yuvipanda/words/content/post/things-to-learn.md

 Keeping a running list of things I want to learn!

+There's also a list of [things I want to build](http://words.yuvi.in/post/things-to-learn/).

 * How to use org mode properly?
 Should I use it for notes over markdown?
 * Develop a deep understanding oh how networks work.
 * How do linux network namespaces work?